-The JSON-represented operators are eventually interpreted as physical operators and then executed in the underlying execution environment (\eg Python).
-Recalling the characteristics of operators as discussed in Section~\ref{sec:formulation}, structured operators (\eg \sql{select}, \sql{filter}), will be converted into corresponding code snippets and executed by the executor; and semantic operators (\eg \sql{add\_column}), will be executed by invoking an LLM based on the instruction (like \texttt{description} as for \sql{add\_column}).
+The JSON-represented operators are interpreted as physical operators and executed in the underlying environment (e.g., Python).
+Structured operators (e.g., \sql{select}, \sql{filter}) are compiled into code snippets and executed directly; semantic operators (e.g., \sql{add\_column}) are executed via LLM calls based on NL description.
 This hybrid execution extends the capabilities of data preparation, expanding the scope of questions that TQA can address.

+Considering increasing cost of pipeline execution over massive tables, the system can be further accelerated with some minor modifications.
+For example, the operators can be executed on distributed engines, enabling parallel computing; the query optimization techniques (e.g., predicate pushdown) can be applied to reduce the unnecessary evaluations.

 Eventually, the processed table $T^{'}$ together with natural language question $q$ are be fed into a QA model to obtain the desired answer.
 To avoid the ``over-processing'' problem where key information is lost in the processing of data preparation, \ours also supports an adaptive rollback mechanism: When the QA model cannot identify relevant information from the table, the system will revert to the earlier table that contains more information.